 - 1. A political committee shall file a report of any contribution(s) of \$1,000 or more from a single source, with the Board within 5 business days after receipt of the contribution(s), except that the report shall be filed within 2 business days after receipt if (i) the contribution(s) is received 30 or fewer days before the date of an election and (ii) the political committee supports or opposes a candidate or public question on the ballot at that election or makes expenditures in excess of \$500 on behalf of or in opposition to a candidate, candidates, a public question, or public questions on the ballot at that election.
 Note: Schedule A-1 reporting requirements now apply throughout the calendar year. - 2.
-Enter the name and mailing address of the political committee. - Enter the committee identification number in the box marked POLITICAL COMMITTEE IDENTIFICATION NO. - 4.
+Enter the name and mailing address of the political committee. - 3.
+Enter the committee identification number in the box marked POLITICAL COMMITTEE IDENTIFICATION NO. - 4.
 List full name and mailing address (including zip code) of the contributor, date the contribution was received, and the amount of the contribution(s). - 5.
 A candidate's own funds as well as Loans and In-Kind contributions must also be reported if they are \$1000 or more. - 6.
 Information reported on this A-1 will be restated on the next regularly scheduled D-2 report form Schedule A. - 7.
 This form must be dated and signed by the treasurer or chair. - 8.
 If you are required by law to file your reports electronically, all A-1 reports must also be filed electronically.
 For such committees, an A-1 will not be considered received until it is filed electronically.
-If you need assistance, please contact the State Board of Elections. - Committees that are not required to file reports electronically may file A-1 reports in person, by facsimile transmission or electronically. - 10.
+If you need assistance, please contact the State Board of Elections. - 9.
+Committees that are not required to file reports electronically may file A-1 reports in person, by facsimile transmission or electronically. - 10.
 Include the full name and mailing address of the person submitting the Schedule A-1 on behalf of the committee, if other than the chair or treasurer.

-NAME OF POLITICAL COMMITTEE : REPORTI PORTING PERIOD FOR OFF ICE USE ONLY FROM THRU 2011 Inku DULE EXPE NDITURE -S CHECK THE PART OF FORM D-2 BEING ITEMIZED: l .
-COMMITTEE PART #6 TRANSFERS OUT PART #7 LOANS MADE IDENTIFICATION No. EXPENDITURES TO POLITICAL COMMITTEES - INCLUDING TICKET & PART #8 EXPENDITURES RAFFLE PURCHASES SEE PAMPHLET " A GUIDE TO ( CAMPAIGN D ISCLOSURE' ' FOR GUIDANCE • ITEMIZED EXPENDITURES FULL NAME, MAILING ADDRESS, AND ZIP CODE DATE OF EXPENDITURE PURPOSE BENEFICIARY EXPE RI UNT OF EACH NDITURE THIS EPORTING PERIOD AGGREGATE AMOUNT THIS REPORTING PERIOD LISE SEPARATE SCHEDULE B FOR FACH P. ADTS 6 7 8 8 7 OTAL THIS PERIOD 9 2
+NAME OF POLITICAL COMMITTEE: REPORTING PERIOD FOR OFFICE USE ONLY FROM THRU SCHEDULE EXPENDITUR CHECK THE PART OF FORM D-2 BE PART #6 TRANSFERS OUT PART #7 LOANS MADE IDENTIFICATION No. EXPENDITURES TO POLITICAL COMMITTEES - INCLUDING TICKET & RAFFLE PURCHASES PART #8 EXPENDITURES

-THIS FORM MAY BE REPRODUCED PAGE \\\\ REVISED 1/1/11
+SEE PAMPHLET "A GUIDE TO CAMPAIGN DISCLOSURE" FOR GUIDANCE.

+ITEMIZED EXPENDITURES FULL NAME, MAILING ADDRESS, AND ZIP CODE DATE OF EXPENDITURE PURPOSE BENEFICIARY AMOUNT OF EACH EXPENDITURE THIS REPORTING PERIOD AGGREGATE AMOUNT THIS REPORTING PERIOD USE SEPARATE SCHEDULE B FOR EACH PARTS 6, 7, & 8 TOTAL THIS PERIOD \$